GSA/ficam-access/pages/PACS-guide.md

 *	Caching status proxy server (Core Component)

 Used to cache PIV-Cardholders data to optimize the performance of PACS.
-It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the certifcate trust path and revocation status are immediately available when the card is presented at PACS.
+It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the certifcate trust path and revocation status are immediately available when the card is presented at the PACS.

 *	Secure Controllers (Core Component)

 The Secure Controller is located within a secure area.
 It communicates with multiple PIV Card readers (for 1, 2 or 3 factor authentication), door actuators/PACS Infrastructure Controller (i.e., door controller), and the Head End System.
 The Secure Controller receives information about the PIV Cardholder from the PIV Card reader.
-Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel (located in a non-secure area) which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.
+Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.
 The Secure Controller communicates to the Head End System to receive changes in the PIV Cardholder access permissions to obtain updated information.

-*	PKI validation software (Core Component)
+*	PKI Validation Software (Core Component)

 The PKI validation software can be part of the Caching Status Proxy Server, PKI registration and management software and secure controllers.
-It verifies that the PIV Card contents are valid and have been issued by a trusted authority and it verifies that PIV Card has not been cloned.
-The PKI validation software is used as an interface between the PIV Card reader and the secure controller as part of the PACS Validation System.
-The PKI validation software is an integrated part of the PACS.
+It verifies that the PIV Card contents are valid and have been issued by a trusted authority and it verifies that the PIV Card has not been cloned.
+The PKI Validation software is used as an interface between the PIV Card reader and the secure controller as part of the PACS Validation System.
+The PKI validation Software is an integrated part of the PACS.

-*	PKI/PIV Card registration and management software (Core Component)
+*	PKI/PIV Card Registration and Management Software (Core Component)

 Used to validate and capture demographic/PKI information from the PIV card and register the card with the PACS.
-The data captured is stored in the PACS and used by the PACS PKI management software to manage the useers authorization requirements to a facility.
+The data captured is stored in the PACS and used by the PACS PKI management software to manage the users authorization requirements to a facility.
 The PIV card information validated, captured and stored into the PACS can include, the PIV cardholder's name, card number, expiration date, photo, and certificates.
 The PKI registration and management software is an integrated part of the PACS.

 *	Server-based Certificate Validation Protocol (SCVP) Server (Separate Component)

 Used to determine whether the PIV Cardholder’s digital identification (i.e., certificate) that is stored on a PIV Card can be linked back to a trusted issuer.
 The SCVP Server is used for path validation and can be an extremely valuable component to a PACS.
-However, the use of an SCVP server is not currently mandated by policy to be utilized.
+However, the use of an SCVP server is not currently mandated by policy.
 An SCVP server is normally never purchased with a PACS and usually is part of the existing Public Key Infrastructure.

 *	Online Certificate Status Protocol (OCSP) Responders (Separate Component)